FrontendMasters/react-enlightenment/what-is-react.md

 ##### React state

 In order for our `<MyOption>` component to mimic a native `<select>` element we are going to have to add state.
 State typically gets involved when a component contains snapshots of information.
-In regards to our custom `<MyOption>` component, it's state is the currently selected text or the fact that no text at all is selected.
+In regards to our custom `<MyOption>` component, it's state is the currently selected text or the fact that no text is selected at all.
 Note that state will typically involved user or network events.

+1. When can we talk about React and NG2 components
+2. Talk about React
+3. Talk about NG2
+4. Talk about ES6, Babel, and webpack/systemJS,rollup
+5. Talk about how to use Kendo UI with React/NG2 ...ideal way until real thing happens
+6.